What matters operationally

 Traffic timing patterns

 Commuter and school-run peaks around the A414 and M11 junctions slow arrival and departure, lengthening dwell and shuttling.
-Aim for mid-morning or mid-afternoon slots to keep vehicles moving.
+Mid-morning or mid-afternoon slots are often easier to hold.

 Central access constraints